shyamsn97/optim-rl/README.md

 # optim-rl -- RL algorithms implemented as optimizers

-**Note: This library is experimental and currently under development**

-`optim-rl` is an RL framework where algorithms are implemented and interacted with like torch optimizers
+`optim-rl` is an RL framework where algorithms are implemented as simple and structured optimizers

 ### Example: